| |

 See the Eternal City come to life after dark on a 4-hour, small-group tour of Rome at night.
 Kick off your evening over pizza in a classic Roman restaurant, then see the ancient sites and monuments with dramatic illumination.

-Take in the soaring arches of the Colosseum and the shadowy pillars of the Pantheon, then take a leisurely stroll through Piazza Navona to three picture-perfect fountains.
+Take in the soaring arches of the Colosseum and the Pantheon’s shadowy pillars, then stroll through Piazza Navona to three picture-perfect fountains.

 7. Night in Rome on a Vespa

 Experience Rome after dark at your own pace on the back of a Vespa.
-During the 12-hour rental period, take in the sparkling lights and the night life of this ancient city.
+During the 12-hour rental period, take in this ancient city’s sparkling lights and nightlife.

-Follow your own itinerary or use the included Official Guide to Rome to construct your tour, which could include Piazza del Popolo, Campo de Fiori, Piazza Navona and the romantic Gianicolo lookout point.
+You can follow your itinerary or use the Official Guide to Rome to construct your tour, including Piazza del Popolo, Campo de Fiori, Piazza Navona, and the romantic Gianicolo lookout point.

 Make a pit stop to enjoy your included ‘Rome Eat ‘n’ Run’ picnic.
-All safety equipment, anti-theft device and Vespa accessories are provided.
-Read more about Night in Rome on a Vespa 2019.
+All safety equipment, anti-theft devices, and Vespa accessories are provided.
+Click here for a Night in Rome on a Vespa 2025.

 8. Monte Gelato Waterfalls Tour and Picnic

-Discover Monte Gelato waterfalls: one of the fascinating places near Rome, and enjoy your lunch in a beautiful surrounding
+Discover Monte Gelato waterfalls, one of the fascinating places near Rome, and enjoy your lunch in the beautiful surrounding

 Rome after dark